-My research in hydrology and hydraulics has been somewhat student driven, focusing on impacts of land development on streamflow regimes – especially baseflow, the hydraulics of stormwater detention basin outlet structures, and methods for interpreting stream conductivity data.
+My research in hydrology and hydraulics has covered a variety of topics but focused primarily on impacts of land development and other watershed characteristics on streamflow regimes, the hydraulics of stormwater detention basin outlet structures, and methods for interpreting stream conductivity data.

-Students have taken an active part in my research through Excel scholarships, independent study projects, or honors theses.
-These projects often result in presentations at national professional conferences (ASCE, AWRA, GSA, AGU), and in some cases co-authorship on journal papers – excellent prep for graduate school.
+Students are often in my research through Excel scholarships, independent study projects, or honors theses.
+These projects typically result in presentations at national professional conferences (ASCE, AWRA, GSA, AGU), and in some cases co-authorship on journal papers – excellent prep for graduate school.
 My students have gone on to a variety of grad programs, including Penn State, Villanova, Notre Dame, Johns Hopkins, Tufts, Massachusetts, Washington, Stanford, Virginia Tech, etc.

 Link to DBRouter, my easy-to-use basin routing program, which you can have for free

 - Mechanisms influencing flash-flooding response of watersheds throughout the Delaware River basin area (Rachel Hurley ’23, Aidy Ung ’21, Angie Orellana ’20).
 Ongoing project in collaboration with Prof Jeff Liebner in Mathematics

 - Dynamics of Bushkill Creek following dam removal (Ruthie Wilson ’21, Caitlyn Dempsey ’21, Nouman Naveed ’19, Matt Taschione ’20, Emilie Henry ’19, Brian Pinke ’18).
 This is a long-term collaborative project with Prof. Germanoski of Geol & Environmental Geosciences).
 Presented at the Bucknell River Symposium and GSA.
 See our Story Map here